-Sample Submission – Without samples, research can’t go forward.
-If Aussie owners and breeders aren’t willing to provide samples whenever they are needed we can’t expect results.
+Sample Submission/Participation – Without samples, research can’t go forward.
+If Aussie owners and breeders aren’t willing to provide samples we can’t expect results that will benefit our dogs.
 Every study has its own specific needs, so sample donation may not be a one-time or one-size-fits-all event.
 Please make your dogs available for sampling if they qualify for health studies.
-For information about current projects seeking Aussie samples, click on Current Research in the menu at left.

 Long-term Sample Banking – ASHGI encourages participation in the CHIC DNA Repository.
 This OFA program banks multiple samples from many breeds, including the Australian Shepherd.
 While CHIC will accept cheek swabs, ASHGI strongly recommends that you submit a blood sample; the DNA on cheek swabs is limited and blood provides an almost limitless supply.
 In addition, if you submit blood a portion of the DNA is available to you to should an important DNA test become available after your dog is gone.

 Because blood samples are by far the best source of DNA, ASHGI has established a trust fund with OFA to cover the CHIC fees for blood samples from purebred Australian Shepherds.
 Be sure to include your dog’s registration number on your CHIC application and print “ASHGI Trust” on the credit card line.